meehien/caos/README.md

-# Implementation of CAOS: Concurrent-Access Obfuscated Store.
+# CAOS: Concurrent-Access Obfuscated Store.

 CAOS is a secure cloud storage construction that achieves access pattern obfuscation in which both bandwidth overheads and client storage requirements are very low.
 Both the access pattern obfuscation and the concurrent access are provided without a trusted third party.